One year after George Floyd's death, there's cautious optimism for police reform

 Law enforcement organizations, such as the Fraternal Order of Police, and civil rights groups, like the NAACP, are keeping close tabs on the discussions.
 NAACP President Derrick Johnson plans to meet with lawmakers Tuesday and has been pushing for an end to qualified immunity.

-NAACP spokesperson Jonah Bryson said in a statement that although the group was disappointed that the bill would not be signed by May 25, it "wants to see the right bill, not a rushed bill."
+NAACP spokesperson Jonah Bryson said in a statement that although the group hoped for the bill to be signed by May 25, it "wants to see the right bill, not a rushed bill."

-Reverend Al Sharpton made a renewed push for the legislation during a remembrance rally in Minneapolis Sunday.
+Reverend Al Sharpton made a renewed push for the legislation during a remembrance rally on Sunday in Minneapolis.

-"We don't know when, but I have a good feeling about this bill being passed that will protect these families from hurting and weeping," Sharpton told the crowd.
+"George Floyd should not go down in history as just someone with a knee on his neck.
+George Floyd should go down in history that broke the neck of police racism, police brutality, and police illegality," Sharpton told the crowd.

-George Floyd's sister, Bridgett, also addressed supporters and will meet with Mr. Biden.
+George Floyd's sister, Bridgett, also addressed supporters and will meet with Mr. Biden on Tuesday.
 She will be joined by Floyd's siblings, Philonise, Terrence, Rodney, and his daughter, Gianna, along with other family members.

 "I will stand and be the voice for him.
 I will stand and be the change for him.
 I will stand and continue to be the legacy for him," Bridgett declared.